-During orientation week(s), in-coming students are provided an opportunity to take up to 5 exemption exams to demonstrate proficiency in a topic that is considered core to the MSISPM program.
+During orientation week(s), in-coming students are provided an opportunity to take up to 4 exemption exams to demonstrate proficiency in a topic that is considered core to the MSISPM program.
 A student is NOT required to take any of the exams.
 Upon passing an exam, a student will be granted an exemption from the class(es).
 A student will be required to select an alternate security or general elective course to replace the exempted course (and corresponding number of units) to reach the 192 units required for graduation.
 Exemption exams available to MSISPM students:

 • 90-812 Intro to Programming with Python (Does not require pre-registration) • 95-710 Economic Analysis (Does not require pre-registration) • 95-717 Writing for Information Systems Mgmt.
-(Requires pre-registration) • 90-711 Statistical Reasoning with R (Does not require pre-registration) • 95-719 Accounting and Finance Foundations (Requires pre-registration)
+(Requires pre-registration) • 90-711 Statistical Reasoning with R (Does not require pre-registration)